tinybirdco/flappy-tinybird/README.md

 4. You will see a list of the existing topics.
 Select `demo_flappy`.

-5. Tinybird will create a Group ID that specifies the name of the consumer group this Kafka consumer belongs to.
-You can customize the Group ID, but ensure that it has the prefix `demo_flappy` to gain read permissions to the topic.
+5. Tinybird will create a default Group ID that specifies the name of the consumer group this Kafka consumer belongs to. **To ensure uniqueness, use `demo_flappy_{your name}`**.
+It must have the prefix `demo_flappy` to gain read permissions to the topic.
 Click **Next**.

-6. Once you have chosen a topic, you can select the starting offset to consume from.
+7. Once you have chosen a topic, you can select the starting offset to consume from.
 Choose **Earliest** to consume all messages from the beginning of the topic.
 Click **Next**.

-7. Tinybird will consume a sample of messages from the topic and display the schema.
+8. Tinybird will consume a sample of messages from the topic and display the schema.
 Click **...** in the column headers to adjust the schema as follows:
   ```
   `type` LowCardinality(String),
   `timestamp` DateTime64(3)